-Kate Middleton's Mom's Tips For Raising Polite Kids Is Actually Amazing Advice
+Kate Middleton's Mom Shares Her Helpful Tip For Raising Polite Kids

 If there's anything that's standout about the royal kids — aside from, perhaps, their world-class fashion choices — it's their manners.
 In fact, most people remain in awe of how well Prince William and Kate Middleton manage to maneuver their kids through all of the press, crowds, and events that they do, and generally manage to keep it together.
 (There are a few meltdowns here and there, but hey, that's totally normal.)
 But Kate Middleton's mom's tips for raising polite kids might shed some light on their awesome upbringing.